 He currently works in the marketing and higher education field in Des Moines.

-Blum has proclaimed himself as one of four NBA fans in Iowa and spends the rest of his time on the golf course, over analyzing reality television or admiring Ed Hightower's fro-wig.Most Recent Article: Blum: Monster NBA Draft Preview.
+Blum has proclaimed himself as one of four NBA fans in Iowa and spends the rest of his time on the golf course, over analyzing reality television or admiring Ed Hightower's fro-wig.Most Recent Article: Blum: The First Snap.

 This is Ian’s fourth year of covering Iowa State football and women’s basketball for Cyclone Fanatic.
 Smith writes games stories and features after each home football game.
 His women’s basketball reporting consists of game coverage, features and he is one of the only writers in the market who covers women’s basketball recruiting.